vivshaw/zettel/pages/An Enquiry Concerning Human Understanding.md

+---
-tags:: books, Hume, philosophy, epistemology
+tags: books, Hume, philosophy, epistemology
+---

 - [[Kant]] credits this as the book that "woke him from his dogmatic slumber"